-Exam board: AQA A
+- Exam board: AQA A - Specification code: 8062

 This is a two year course which is entirely assessed via two exams taken at the end of Year 11.
 Year 11 allows pupils to study four ethical and philosophical topics which are assessed in the second exam.